Hypothetical answers to continuous queries over data streams: Hypothetical answers

 Our formalism uses ideas from multi-valued logic, where some substitutions correspond to answers (true), others are known not to be answers (false), and others are consistent with the available data, but can not yet be shown to be true or false.
 In our example, the fact $\m{Malf(wt25,0)}$ is consistent with the data at time point $0$, and thus ``possible''; it is also consistent with the data at time point $1$, and thus ``more possible''; and it finally becomes (known to be) true at time point 2.

-As already motivated, we want answers to give us not only the substitutions that make the query goal true, but also ones that make the query goal possible in the following sense: they depend both on past and future facts, and the past facts are already known.
+As already motivated, we want answers to give us not only the substitutions that make the query goal true, but also ones that make the query goal possible in the following sense: they depend both on facts that have been delivered by the data stream and on facts that still may be delivered by the data stream (i.e., those whose timestamp is greater than $\tau$).